dev-academy-programme/plug-resources/student-guide/what-next.md

 Think of how the app could be more broadly applicable to a variety of users.
 Think in the terms of User Stores. (i.e. As Demographic/User type `X`, I would like to do `Y` so that I may `Z`).
 Once you have a user story, it is easier to design the feature that will enable that use case.

-The possibilites are endless!
+The possibilities are endless!

-Creating your own stretch goals is a great way to test your inginuinity and understanding when it comes to this tech.
+Creating your own stretch goals is a great way to test your ingenuity and understanding when it comes to this tech.
-The potential of crypto is vast and yet unfufilled.
-Start thinking creatively about what the possibilites of this technology are, it'll benefit you in the long run, we promise.
+The potential of crypto is vast and yet unfulfilled.
+Start thinking creatively about what the possibilities of this technology are, it'll benefit you in the long run, we promise.

 [Back to Index](./README.md)